 12. The Lady Vanishes (1938)

-Bookending Hitchcock’s golden English period is this celebrated blend of comedy and suspense that some interpreted as a comment on appeasement as the Second World War loomed.
+Bookending Hitchcock’s golden English period is this celebrated blend of comedy and suspense that some interpreted as a comment on appeasement as WW2 loomed.
 On a transcontinental train in a ficticious central European country, the elderly Miss Froy suddenly disappears.
 Only a young woman admits to having seen her and she enlists a young Englishman to help her find said lady, who it later transpires is a British spy.
-Hitchcock managed to fit in plenty of observations on human nature with even those passengers not involved in the kidnapping lying about their knowledge of Miss Froy for their own selfish reasons, such as the cricket-loving silly Englishmen who are anxious to get home for a test match.
+Hitch managed to fit in plenty of observations on human nature with even those passengers not involved in the kidnapping lying about their knowledge of Miss Froy for their own selfish reasons, such as the cricket-loving silly Englishmen who are anxious to get home for a test match.

 11. Foreign Correspondent (1940)

 Newspaper reporter Joel McCrea is caught in the middle of a Nazi spy ring during WW2.
-The film features several set pieces in the Hitchcock mould including an assassination on rain-lashed steps amid a cavalcade of umbrellas, an amazingly suspenseful sequence in a windmill, and a spectacular plane crash viewed from the cockpit.
+The film features several set pieces in the Hitchcock mould including an assassination on rain-lashed steps amid a cavalcade of umbrellas, an amazingly suspenseful sequence in a windmill, and a spectacular airplane crash viewed from the cockpit.
 Wonderful entertainment and, unusually for Hitchcock, there’s a message included that can be viewed as a plea for the United States to enter the war.

 10. Rebecca (1940)

 Hitchcock was forced to cede to producer David O Selznick for his first US movie and as such, Rebecca has Selznick’s fingerprints all over it.
-Despite this, Rebecca is unmistakably a Hitchcock picture, a typically deft psychological thriller showing he was the right choice to bring Daphne Du Maurier’s gothic melodrama to the screen.
+Despite this, Rebecca is unmistakably a Hitchcock picture, a typically deft psychological thriller showing he was the right choice to bring Daphne Du Maurier’s famous gothic melodrama to the screen.
 Selznick took the Oscar for best film, but Hitchcock lost best director to John Ford for The Grapes of Wrath.

 9. Shadow of a Doubt (1943)

 Joseph Cotten excels as prodigal uncle Charlie who is hero worshipped by his niece, also Charlie (Teresa Wright), in this noir-ish slice of Americana with a bitter aftertaste.
-Gradually, however, she realises that all is not what it seems and that her beloved uncle is a serial killer of women.
+Gradually however, she realises that all is not what it seems and her beloved uncle is a serial killer of women.
 Hitchcock, aided by a screenplay from Thornton Wilder, masterfully exposes the dark underbelly of small town America in a film often cited as his own personal favourite